53 Important Bible Verses About Evangelism

 Also I heard the voice of the Lord, saying, Whom shall I send, and who will go for us?
 Then said I, Here am I; send me.

 This chapter tells of the prophet seeing a vision of God in His throne room.
-This vision led him to present himself to share God's message.
+Overwhelmed by God's holiness, Isaiah presented himself to carry God's message.
+His willingness to answer God's call is a model for every believer who desires to share the gospel.

 4. Isaiah 12:4 KJV